Laura Davies: Ladies European Tour

+LPGA Tour

 From 1988, Davies played on both the LPGA and Ladies European Tours.
 In 1988, Davies won twice as a rookie on the LPGA Tour, three times on the Ladies European Tour and once in Japan, becoming the first woman ever to win on all three major Tours in the same year.

 Her four consecutive victories at the J Golf Phoenix LPGA International between 1994 and 1997 made Davies the first LPGA player to win the same tournament in four consecutive years.

 In 1994, she was the first golfer, male or female, to win on five different golf tours in one calendar year: US, Europe, Asia, Japan and Australia. and became the first European player to be ranked unofficial number one in the world on the Ping Leaderboard.
 In 1996, she was again ranked number one on the Ping leaderboard.

 In 2004 Davies was the first woman to compete in the men's European Tour, entering the ANZ Championship in Sydney, Australia, playing from the same tees as the men.
 She failed to make the cut, finishing second to last.
 She beat the LPGA Tour record for most eagles in a season, scoring 19 during the 2004 season.